Flame of the Islands: Plot

 On the day of the funeral, Rosalind goes to Rand's house and drinks.
 He arrives at home when she is falling down drunk and sits her in a chair to sober up.
 That afternoon, she talks with Doug.
 He has talked with Evelyn, who does not believe Rosalind's story.
-He is uncertain over who to believe, but when she refuses to confirm or deny her story, he decides that Rosalind was Carlton's mistress after all.
+He is uncertain over whom to believe, but when she refuses to confirm or deny her story, he decides that Rosalind was Carlton's mistress after all.
 She sends back his engagement ring.

 Cyril's Cuban partners are agitated that the club's losing money and summon Rosalind to Cyril's office.
 Despite her surprise that they exist, she agrees to negotiate.
 The men offer to buy her out with the expectation that she will leave tomorrow.
 She says that they could not pay for the type of publicity that she has brought them, so they should open it up to the general public and offer her a written contract for more money; they will all make a fortune.
 They decide to talk it over, and Rosalind and Cyril walk back to her suite.
 Cyril then offers Rosalind a deal where she seduces men, takes their money, and they all profit; she laughs at him.
 He kisses her again, despite her repulsion.
 Wade walks in, pulling Cyril away, and is beaten by Cyril.
 Wade collapses, informing her and the partners that Cyril has been using two sets of books to cheat both sets of partners.

 His furious partners take Cyril away.
 Cyril insists their money is in his safe, but pulls out a flare gun instead.
 He shoots it out the window, alerting the Coast Guard.
 His partners kill him and kidnap Rosalind, heading to their boat and running into Rand on the beach.
 Rand fights them, but is overwhelmed and is taken, too.
 They are kept below-decks, while the partners sail to Cuba.
 Alerted by the flare, the Coast Guard rushes after their boat and fires on it; Rand sabotages their engine to slow it down.
 Rosalind and Rand sneak overboard while the partners' boat explodes from shots fired by the Coast Guard.
 They swim to an island and walk ashore, Rosalind telling him that she wants to stay.
 They embrace.